 Wild Mint is an erect or ascending native perennial forb, growing to 2-1/2 feet high on 4-angled green hairy stems that have little branching.
 Sprawling of the stems is common.

-The leaves are opposite, stalked, ovate to lanceolate in form with toothed margins, pointed tips, well defined vein patterns and may be smooth on the upper side but usually with fine hair on the underside.
+The leaves are opposite, stalked, ovate to lanceolate (widest below the middle) in form with toothed margins, pointed tips, well defined vein patterns and may be smooth on the upper side but usually with fine hair on the underside.
 Leaves and stems are aromatic.
 Leaf pairs are 90 degrees rotated from adjacent pairs.

 The individual flowers are tubular, from 1/8 to 1/4 inch long, and irregular in form.
 The petals of the corolla vary in color from white to light purple or pink.
-The upper lip of the flower is divided into two lobes or just notched.
-The lower lip is singular or subdivided into 3 lobes.
+The upper lip of the flower, formed from 2 fused petals, is divided into two lobes or just notched in the middle.
+The lower lip, formed from 3 fused petals, is singular or subdivided into 3 lobes.
 There are four stamens and a style which protrude from the corolla tube, the base of which inside has long white hair.
 The green to purplish calyx is usually hairy with visible darker veins and the tip has awl shaped or triangular lobes.
 The calyx tubes of the flowers are often shorter in length than the length of the stalk of the adjacent leaf.

 Varieties: See notes at bottom of page.